uploadcare/.github/CONTRIBUTING.md

 * [Upload API references](https://uploadcare.com/api-refs/upload-api/)
 * [REST API references](https://uploadcare.com/api-refs/rest-api/v0.5.0/)

-If you have any questions, email us at help@uploadcare.com or chat with us in Intercom at [uploadcare.com](https://uploadcare.com), or create an issue.
 If you still have unanswered questions, ask in our [Community](https://uploadcare.com/community/).

 ## Bugs